Dental Crowns in Ottawa

 Making Crown Procedures Anxiety-Free

 Crown procedures involve multiple steps and often multiple appointments, which can trigger dental anxiety.
-At Dental Sedation Ottawa, we understand these concerns and ensure every crown appointment—from preparation to final placement—can be completed in complete comfort.
+We ensure every crown appointment can be completed in complete comfort.

 Nitrous Oxide (Laughing Gas)

 Mild relaxation that helps you stay calm during crown preparation and placement.
-You remain fully aware but comfortable, with effects wearing off within minutes.
-Learn more about nitrous oxide
+You remain fully aware but comfortable.

 Oral Sedation